- Contact Information

 Fifth Graders: maintain 3.5 GPA when grades for fourth grade and first semester fifth grade are averaged together.

 In addition to grades, a NHS candidate must have good attendance, behavior, and citizenship.

-Parent/teacher conference days are scheduled once each semester during the school year.
-Parents who wish to meet with the teacher at any other time during the school year are asked to call the office and make an appointment.
 Every effort will be made to accommodate a parent’s schedule; however, parent conferences cannot be scheduled during a teacher’s instructional time.
 Parents are also asked to refrain from meeting with the teacher in the mornings during student arrival.